ncsu-decifr/tbas-tutorial/tutorial7.md

 # Tutorial 7: Submit a MEP file for inclusion in T-BAS portal

+This tutorial demonstrates how to add a custom tree to the T-BAS portal.
+This particular example is a continuation of Tutorial 6 but the steps apply to any completed tree run.

-14. To add this reference set to the T-BAS portal select the **Add to T-BAS portal** link.
+1. To add this reference set to the T-BAS portal select the **Add to T-BAS portal** link.

 ![](images/tbas-tutorial7/Tutorial4.14.png)